 NOTE TO EDITOR : Please add the following definitions to Section 3.1 (Definitions):

-RF Chain: either a receive chain or a transmit chain.
+RF chain: A receive chain or a transmit chain.

 transmit chain: The physical entity that implements any necessary signal processing to generate the transmit signal from the digital baseband.
 Such signal processing includes digital to analog conversion, filtering, amplification and up-conversion.